The Langham Huntington, Pasadena

 Advertising

-Fancy being in close proximity to L.A.’s best beaches and the must-see Los Angeles attractions?
-These hotels in Los Angeles are the perfect place.
-A trip full of exploring and having fun in one of the best cities in the U.S. means you've got to have an equally great place to rest your head for the night.
+So you want to be in close proximity to L.A.’s best beaches?
+Or maybe within a short drive of as many must-see Los Angeles attractions as possible?
+Or why not both?
+These hotels in Los Angeles are the perfect place, and regardless of what your plans are, a trip spent exploring one of the best cities in the U.S. means you’ve got to have an equally great place to rest your head for the night.

-budget-friendly hotel is a great option for those looking for cheaper alternatives (hello, extra spending money!) but a place as gorgeous and exciting as Los Angeles deserves to be experienced as decadently and comfortably as possible.
-These accommodations manage to check those marks and more - and have earnt a spot in our list of the very best hotels in Los Angeles.
-It's time to pack your bags, guys.
+budget-friendly hotel is a great option for those looking for cheaper alternatives (hello, extra spending money) but—if your travel planning allows—a place as gorgeous and exciting as Los Angeles deserves to be experienced as decadently and comfortably as possible.
+These accommodations manage to check those marks and more—and have earned a spot in our list of the very best hotels in Los Angeles.

 RECOMMENDED: